JHDeerin/rentbot/README.md

 ![](https://pbs.twimg.com/media/EPYZgsIWsAEZNMs.jpg)

-A GroupMe bot that helps calculate the rent (so that Mac can eat, too).
+A GroupMe bot that helps calculate the rent (so that ~~Mac~~ I can eat, too).

 The bot can receive commands from a text chat (currently GroupMe), and based on that track + display the rents owed by up to 25 people in our apartment (currently via Google Sheets, for human-editable convenience).

 ## Deployment

-Stanrdard GitHub Actions fare: make a push to the `main` branch, and let it [deploy] to Google Cloud Run.
+Standard GitHub Actions fare: make a push to the `main` branch, and let it deploy to Google Cloud Run.
 We also trigger a monthly rent reminder a [GitHub Action scheduler](https://devcenter.heroku.com/articles/scheduler) so we can have monthly rent reminders.

-The bot needs to be hosted on a server and hooked up to Google Sheet it can write rents to.
+The bot needs to be hosted on a server and hooked up to a Google Sheet it can write rents to.
 Make sure to define the `GROUPME_BOT_ID` environment variable as...well...your [GroupMe bot's](https://dev.groupme.com/tutorials/bots) ID, or the script will totter about like a fop and crash.
 For the full spreadsheet rent-tracking extravaganza, you'll need to set up [gspread](https://docs.gspread.org/en/latest/oauth2.html#service-account) and include the following environment variables:

 -   The URL to your spreadsheet under `RENTBOT_GSHEETS_URL`
 -   The API key to your spreadsheet under `RENTBOT_GSHEETS_KEY`